brayo003/Substrate-X-Theory-of-Information-Gravity/README.md

 These applications demonstrate qualitative consistency, not predictive superiority or causal explanation.

-Repository Structure
+## Repository Structure

-/validation/ — Fitting scripts, logs, and parameter sweeps

-/anchor/ — Technical notes and assumptions

-/theoretical/ — Speculative extensions and non-validated ideas
+* /authoritative_core/ — The foundational mathematical models and core logic of the SXC-IGC framework.

+* /Domain-Calibrated_Instability_Framework(DCIF)/ — The domain-specific experimental modules applying the reduction equation.

+* /field_theory_calibration/ — Parameter calibration and scaling adjustments specific to field theory and continuous applications.

+* /Topological_Navigation/ — The predictive sensory layer (V12-G) utilizing complex Gamma function mapping to detect topological poles and preempt systemic failures.

+* /UMDE/ — The Universal Multi-Domain Engine; a three-layer execution architecture ensuring strict separation between immutable core PDEs, domain mapping, and adaptive control.

-Contribution Rules
+## Contribution Rules

 All contributions must adhere to the following constraints: